ascribe/match3d/README.md

 ## Table of contents
-- 3D Training Set Generator
+- Training Set Generator #1
 - Image Match Generator
 - Generator of Images for Humans

-# 3D Training Set Generator
+# Training Set Generator #1
 ## Overview

-Currently a single script used to generate training sets for matching of 3D models on images.
-Can output a mixure of views on the target model, as well as views on other (confusion) models.
-Can also include non-3D model images -- see examples below.
+Given a target STL file (3D model), this script generates a training set of images containing:

+1. images of the target 3D model,
+2. (optionally) images of other 3D models, and
+3. (optionally) other images.

 Please be sure to have Blender 2.7+ installed (previous versions lack numpy support).

-To see the usage, use: `$ blender -b -P test_set_generator.py -- -h`
+To see the usage, use: `$ blender -b -P training_set_generator_1.py -- -h`

 	usage: blender [-h] [--stl-directory STL_DIRECTORY]
 		       [--image-directory IMAGE_DIRECTORY] [--resolution RESOLUTION]